Blog

 I really enjoyed writing a doctor saying this and imagining how these novels would be if people said things like “tough luck” and “no bueno”.
 He’s kind of a ’90s dude from American Pie or something.

-Sometimes the callousness of Frances’ medical interventions felt overblown, but when I remember my own experiences with period pain in my teenage years, I think she was right.
+Sometimes the callousness of Frances’ medical interventions felt overblown, but when I remember my own experiences with period pain in my teenage years, I think Rooney’s representation of this is fair.
 I used to writhe in pain, feeling as if my internal organs were being ground up like in Sweeney Todd, being actually certain that something must be horribly wrong.
 Pain is supposed to be a sign that you are taking damage (OK gamer), but when I spoke to GPs about this, there was no interest in scheduling a scan, or checking out my organs.
 They simply diagnosed me with dysmenorrhea.
 This is a disorder which means you have bad period pain.

 At the time, it felt like I went to a doctor with a hole in my head only to be diagnosed with hole-in-the-head-itis and charged €60 for the pleasure.
-Thank god for the pill, which calmed it all down.
+Thank god for the pill, which calmed it all down (though of course now I have to deal with the fearmongering about if the Pill is secretly destroying me too).
 I remember having an ultrasound in my mid-twenties for something else, and being so relieved to finally get confirmation that I actually had a reproductive system in there, since my agonising teenage periods had made me feel as though it must have been converted into some kind of chamber of horrors.

 One of the reasons I wanted to write this is because I will delete my X account soon.
 I hate the idea that funny stuff like this is still hanging in suspended animation while 20% actual weirdos and 80% bots say the most heinous shit imaginable to one another, all while Elon “le epic win, you win the Internet today sir, have my updoot” Musk feeds it all indiscriminately to his pointless AI “Mechahitler”.